erasmus-without-paper/ewp-specs-api-iia-cnr/README.md

  * General [error handling rules][error-handling] apply.

- * Please note, that receiving unknown `iia_id` values is NOT an error.
-This usually indicates that a new IIA for your institution has been created, and you probably want to fetch it.
-Servers MUST return a valid (HTTP 200) XML response whenever the request has been properly received.
+ * Please note, that receiving unknown `iia_id` values is NOT an error, and you MUST return a proper HTTP 200 response in this case.
+This usually indicates that a new IIA related with your institution has been created on some other institution's servers, and you may want to fetch it.

 Response